Timothy Wong | May 3, 2021

 – 1 x prod

-Project success was therefore determined by modernizing and migrating into an environment that took advantage of PaaS solutions on AWS.
-Project would be considered successful once the monolithic components were de-coupled and running within AWS PaaS based infrastructure.
+Project success was determined by modernizing and migrating to an environment that took advantage of PaaS solutions on AWS.
+The project was considered successful once the monolithic components were de-coupled and running within AWS PaaS-based infrastructure.

-Project success was additionally determined by the ability of editors to be able to create content without the underlying application timing out or crashing.
-After the migration was complete, we received no reports of timeouts being experienced by content creators.
+Project success was also determined by the ability of editors to create content without the underlying applications timing out or crashing.
+After the migration was completed, we received no reports of timeouts from content creators.